vivmyc/Project-P6/README.md

 The bottom part of the screen will display the results from the automated tests suites using the Jasmine Testing Framework.

-All test specifications are in jasmine/spec/feedreader.js These test suites verify the underlying business logic of the application as well as event handling and DOM manipulation.
+All test specifications are in the file ./jasmine/spec/feedreader.js These test suites verify the underlying business logic of the application as well as event handling and DOM manipulation.

-Using test-driven development, additional test cases for a new search feature have been added to test this new feature once it has beed added, as well as ensure that existing features still function correctly.
+Using test-driven development, additional test cases for a new search feature have been developed to test this new feature once it is added, as well as ensure that existing features still function correctly.

 #Test Suites Included:

--RSS Feeds
+- RSS Feeds
--The Menu
+- The Menu
--Initial Entries
+- Initial Entries
--New Feed Selection
+- New Feed Selection
--Search Functionality (Remove x on xdescribe to run this test suite)
+- Search Functionality (Remove x on xdescribe to run this test suite)